Dioptas/Dioptas/Documentation/calibration.rst

 If the calibration/refinement fails you can in principle play with all parameters.
-However, the most common adjustments are the number of rings and the Intensity Min factor.
+However, the most common adjustments are the number of rings and the *Intensity Min factor*.